 The plaintiff steering committee, appointed January 30, 2026, includes attorneys with significant experience in mass tort litigation involving product liability and child safety.
 The lead counsel coordinates discovery and settlement discussions on behalf of all plaintiffs in the MDL.
 Special Master Thomas J. Perrelli, a former U.S. Associate Attorney General, was appointed to facilitate settlement discussions.

 Roblox has filed motions challenging the legal theories in some of the complaints, including arguments under Section 230 of the Communications Decency Act.
 Section 230 provides immunity for platforms that host third-party content, and Roblox has argued in some filings that it shields the company from liability.
 Plaintiffs have argued that the cases involve product design choices and failures to warn that fall outside Section 230's scope.
 As of May 2026, the courts have not issued final rulings on these motions.
-Families who want to discuss whether their case fits MDL 3166 can start a free intake here.
+Families who want to discuss whether their case fits MDL 3166 should speak with a licensed attorney.

 Roblox Lawsuit FAQ